Regularized Optimal Transport is Ground Cost Adversarial: Characterization of the Adversarial Cost and Duality

 Theorem~\ref{adversarial:thm:Wf_is_adv} shows that regularizing OT is equivalent to maximizing unregularized OT with respect to the ground cost.
-This gives access to a robustly computed cost $\opt{c}$ on the ground space, which we characterize in this section.
-We have already seen in proposition~\ref{adversarial:prop:c=grad(pi)} that we can get $\opt{c}$ if we have solved the primal problem $\Wf_F$.
-Under some technical assumption of $F$, we can show that there exists an optimal adversarial cost which is separable, that is of the form $\opt{c}(x,y) = \phi(x) + \psi(y)$ for some functions $\phi, \psi \in \CX$.
+This gives access to a robustly computed ground-cost $\opt{c}$.
+In this section, we first prove a duality theorem for problem~\eqref{eqn:adversarial:Wf} that we use to further characterize $\opt{c}$.
+We will first need a technical assumption on $F$: \begin{definition} Let $F \in \FM$.
+We will say that $F$ is \emph{separably $*$-increasing} if for any $\phi, \psi \in \CX$ and any $c \in \CXX$: